webguru103/rails-angular-router/README.md

 in the routing block.
 Then angular will expect there to be a **public/components/jimbo/jimbo.html** template file and it will try to construct a controller called **JimboController**.
 The contents of the template file will go into the ng-viewport div in the single page.

 ### Example new route
-The changes to add a new component/route called "sample" are visible in this commit https://github.com/stevecass/angular-new-router/commit/2ef0088e231d5082f99e76c47184b4b125d32817

 Steps:
 * Update the router config with ```{path: '/sample', component: 'sample' },```
 * Implement a controller called SampleController